nagasen314/fe6-not-thracia/README.md

 ### Gameplay
 Chapter 3:
-- Chad starts with a Chest Key, intended to make Chapter 6 chest-opening easier.
+- The left armor inside the castle has a Chest Key, intended to make Chapter 6 chest-opening easier if the player steals it.
 - Roy and Hector's dialogue modified to mention Lilina's tomes.
 Chapter 7, 9:
 - Vendors now sell Lightning tomes.